10 Day Trips From Melbourne

 Road Trip Distance: 58 km drive from Melbourne to Yarra Valley and 20 km from Healesville via M3.

-My Tip: From Yarra Valley, you can also go on a hot-air balloon ride for a superb bird-eye view of the area.
+My Tip: From Yarra Valley, you can also go on a hot-air balloon flight for a superb birds-eye view of the area.

 4. Marysville

-If you plan to visit Healesville Wildlife Sanctuary, then the best way to do it is to optimise your time and add a visit to Marysville to it.
+If you plan to visit Healesville Wildlife Sanctuary, then the best way to do it is to optimise your time and add a visit to Marysville.
 Ideally, I would start your road trip from Melbourne early to ensure you have access to the morning’s birds of prey shows and more animal feeding shows.
-The drive from Healesville to Marysville is a short distance and a truly scenic drive among dense fern tree and tall eucalyptus forests.
-Marysville is a beautiful mountain village in the Yarra Valley region, completely rebuilt after the tragic black Saturday in 2009 when the extended fire destroyed most of the houses and surrounding bushland.
+The drive from Healesville to Marysville is a short distance and a truly scenic drive among dense fern trees and tall eucalyptus forests.
+Marysville is a beautiful mountain village in the Yarra Valley region, completely rebuilt after the tragic Black Saturday in 2009 when the extended fire destroyed most of the houses and surrounding bushland.
 There are both natural and artistic attractions to see.

 Road Trip Distance: 107 km from Melbourne to Marysville and 38 km from Healesville.